-We are currently finalizing our summer schedule.
+We are completing our summer 2017 schedule now.

 We offer guided kayak tours along Mono Lake's shoreline and out to Paoha Island to let you experience one of the oldest living lakes from the unique perspective of a touring kayak.
 We paddle along Mono Lake's intriguing shoreline during the seasonal closure from April 1 to August 1.
 Starting in August we lead trips to young volcanic islands when weather conditions permit.

 Three or more persons $75.00 per person for a guided tour, includes natural history, boating equipment and instruction.
 Call for trip itinerary.